 View the COMPLETE CURRICULUM PLAN.

 Walden students have up to eight years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

 Please refer to Walden’s catalog for more information about degree requirements.

-To be considered for this doctoral program, you must have a current, active RN license, a Master of Science in Nursing, or equivalent from an accredited school, and meet the general admission requirements.
+To be considered for this doctoral program, you must have a current, active RN license, a Master of Science in Nursing, or a Bachelor of Science in Nursing and a master’s degree in a business or non-nursing health related field, or an equivalent from an accredited school, and meet the general admission requirements.
 All applicants must submit a completed online application and transcripts.
 Depending on program specialization, additional requirements may apply.
 More information for international applicants.

 |Tuition-Coursework||45–53 quarter credits (coursework credits will vary based on incoming practicum hours)||$880 per quarter hour for coursework credits||$39,600–$46,640^|

 |Tuition-Doctoral Study/Project||0–78† quarter credits||$880 per quarter hour for doctoral study/project credits||Up to $68,640|